Updated

 | 20,000 miles | 5,714 kWh | £400 | £1,400 |

-High-mileage drivers benefit the most from switching to an EV tariff.
-At 20,000 miles per year, the tariff choice alone is worth £1,000 per year.
+High-mileage drivers gain the most from switching.
+At 20,000 miles a year, the tariff choice alone is worth £1,000 a year.

 The Standing Charge Question

-One common concern is whether EV tariffs have higher standing charges that offset the savings.
-The answer: slightly, but it is negligible.
+A common concern: whether EV tariffs charge higher standing charges that erode the savings.
+Slightly, but negligibly.

-Most EV-specific tariffs charge around 47-53p per day in standing charges, compared to 45-50p on standard tariffs.
-That is a difference of roughly £10-15 per year — nowhere near enough to offset the hundreds you save on the unit rate.
+Most EV-specific tariffs sit at 47–53p a day on standing charges against 45–50p on standard tariffs — a gap of roughly £10–£15 a year.
+Not enough to offset the hundreds saved on the unit rate.

 How to Minimise Your Bill Increase